Chicagoland Sports Hall of Fame

 The Chicagoland Sports Hall of Fame, located in the Hawthorne Race Course, in Stickney/Cicero, near Chicago, honors sports greats associated with the Chicago metropolitan area.
 It was founded in 1979 as a trailer owned by the Olympia Brewing Company parked at Soldier Field in Chicago.
 The Chicago Park District took over the exhibits in 1983.
 From 1988 the exhibits were displayed in Mike Ditka's restaurant until the restaurant closed in 1991.
 The Hall of Fame moved to the Maryville Academy in Des Plaines in 1996 and operated under the guidance of Father John P. Smyth during that time.
 As of 2008, it was operating at Hawthorne.

 Directors include Smyth, former Chicago Park District Superintendent Ed Kelly, DePaul University Athletic Director Jean Lenti-Ponsetto, and former Chicago Bears tight end Emery Moorehead.

 The honorees include high-school athletes, such as Babe Baranowski who quarterbacked the 1937 Leo Catholic High School team in the Prep Bowl football game in Soldier Field, viewed by a record 120,000 spectators, high-school coaches, college athletes from as far away as the University of Illinois at Urbana–Champaign and the University of Notre Dame, as well as professional and Olympic athletes associated with Chicago.
 Their sports include everything from baseball, basketball, football, and hockey to bowling, fishing, golf, and horse racing.
 Two special awards, the Lifetime Achievement Award, and the Ray Meyer Coach of the Year Award may honor non-Chicagoans.

+In the 2020s, the Hall of Fame began hosting its induction ceremonies at venues such as Wintrust Arena in Chicago's South Loop and the Donald E. Stephens Convention Center in Rosemont. followed by three-time Chicago Blackhawks Stanley Cup champion Duncan Keith and former Chicago Bulls forward Toni Kukoč in 2024.